 \subsubsection{Dominant interferer approach}

-Conventionally, the dominant interferer is considered as the nearest BS in Euclidean distance.
-By extending the definition of the dominant interferer as the nearest BS in angular distance w.r.t. a reference line in mmWave networks, coverage probability analysis is conducted for the two special cases under the assumption of a dominant interferer and exact-form expressions are derived.
-To this end, the pdf of the ratio of the nearest BS, in angular distance, antenna gain to that of the second nearest BS, as well as the pdf of the ratio of the corresponding path-losses are derived as insightful intermediate results.
-Subsequently, the corresponding analytical expressions for the cumulative distribution function (cdf) of the achieved signal-to-interference ratio (SIR) are obtained in exact form.
+A coverage probability analysis is conducted under the assumption of a single dominant interferer for the maximum received power association policy.
+As a key result, the joint PDF of the maximum received power from the serving BS and the received power from the dominant interferer is derived.
+Conventionally, the dominant interferer is considered as the nearest BS based on the Euclidean distance.
+By extending the definition of the dominant interferer as the nearest BS in angular distance w.r.t. a reference line in mmWave networks, coverage probability analysis is conducted for the two special cases under the assumption of a dominant interferer for which exact-form expressions are derived.
+To this end, the PDF of the ratio of the nearest BS, in angular distance, antenna gain to that of the second nearest BS, as well as the PDF of the ratio of the corresponding path-losses are derived as insightful intermediate results.
+Subsequently, the corresponding analytical expressions for the cumulative distribution function (CDF) of the achieved signal-to-interference ratio (SIR) are obtained in exact form.

 The remainder of the paper is organized as follows.
 In Section II, the angular distance distributions in a 2D finite HPPP are derived as preliminaries.
 In Section III, the system model is analytically presented and both the association policies and the beam selection schemes for the UE are proposed.
 In Section IV, the coverage probability analysis under the three association schemes, is presented while in Section V, the coverage probability analysis is conducted under the dominant interferer assumption.
 Section VI presents both the analytical and the numerical results, while Section VII concludes the paper.